Social Work Field Education

 - The tasks and activities available to the

-student must meet the field placement requirement of engagement in planned
+student must meet the field education requirement of engagement in planned

 change activities with diverse populations across system levels.